emily-l-torres/talkofthetown/README.md

-# talkofthetown
-Talk of the Town - NLP Application for IE7500
+# Talk of the Town